chrstphlbr/i18n/README.md

 ```

-Other repositories (other directories, multiple repositories, ...) with the default manager implementation are available with the consrtuctor function NewDefaultI18nManager.
+Other repositories (other directories, ...) with the default manager implementation are available with the consrtuctor function NewDefaultI18nManager.
 If you want to access other resources (e.g. network resources, ...) feel free to provide the NewDefaultI18nManager function with own implementations of resource.Repository and resource.Adapter.